Armageddon (2000): Aftermath

-After Kurt Angle retained the WWF Championship against Stone Cold Steve Austin on the January 8, 2001 episode of Raw is War, Vince McMahon announced that Angle would defend his title against his son-in-law Triple H at the Royal Rumble.
+After Kurt Angle retained the WWF Championship against Stone Cold Steve Austin on the January 8, 2001, episode of Raw is War, Vince McMahon announced that Angle would defend his title against his son-in-law Triple H at the Royal Rumble.
 Triple H claimed that Angle could only have become the champion because Triple H allowed him to, with which Angle disagreed.
 At the Royal Rumble, Angle defeated Triple H in a singles match for the WWF Championship following interference from Austin.

-WWF Commissioner Mick Foley considered resigning due to a promise that he made on Smackdown leading into the PPV, where if anyone suffered a serious injury in the 6-man Hell in a Cell match, he would resign as Commissioner.
-Instead, Foley chose to keep his job due to support from Steve Austin and the WWF fans.
+WWF Commissioner Mick Foley considered resigning due to a promise that he made on SmackDown! leading into the PPV, where if anyone suffered a serious injury in the 6-man Hell in a Cell match, he would resign as Commissioner.
+Instead, Foley chose to keep his job due to support from Stone Cold Steve Austin and the WWF fans.
 However, on the December 18 episode of Raw Is War, when the board of directors deemed Linda McMahon incompetent to continue being CEO due to a nervous breakdown from Vince publicly requesting a divorce (kayfabe), granted Vince McMahon 100% control of the WWF, allowing him to fire Foley as Commissioner.

 The Undertaker also began to feud with Triple H, albeit immediately after HHH's feud with Angle began to wane.
 On an episode of SmackDown!, The Undertaker had a restraining order placed against him after attacking Triple H's on-screen wife, Stephanie McMahon-Helmsley, but The Undertaker would exploit a loophole in his restraining order by assigning his kayfabe half-brother, Kane, to stalk Stephanie.
-When new WWF Commissioner William Regal refused to grant him a match against Triple H at WrestleMania X-Seven, an event Undertaker had never lost at, he threatened to have Kane throw Stephanie over the balcony above them.
-Commissioner Regal finally gave Taker his match.
-Undertaker would go on to up his WrestleMania record to 9–0 with his victory over Triple H.
+When new WWF Commissioner William Regal refused to grant him a match against Triple H at WrestleMania X-Seven, an event The Undertaker had never lost at, he threatened to have Kane throw Stephanie over the balcony above them.
+Commissioner Regal finally gave The Undertaker his match.
+The Undertaker would go on to up his WrestleMania record to 9–0 with his victory over Triple H.